Acemad/NDCatalog/README.md

 ## Description

 AWBooks is a simple curated catalog of books related to computing and technology in general.
-It's meant to include the best books in every category, so that visitors wishing to learn about a certain technology will find an updated list of the most awesome books on the subject.
+It's meant to include the best books in every category so that visitors wishing to learn about a certain technology will find an updated list of the most awesome books on the subject.

 A user has the ability to add a book to any category after signing-in (through Google Accounts), he can then edit or delete the books he added.